chengsoonong/mclass-sky/projects/peerjcs16/paper/reviews.md

       - **Originally,we restricted the candidate pool size to 300 because we included the heuristics that involve minimizingthe variance or maximizing the classifier certainty of the model, both of whichare computationally intensive.
 We later excluded these heuristics from ourstudy, so now there is no need to have this restriction.
 Now in ourexperiments, we have assign a score to all examples in the unlabelled pool.**

         **In addition, we have also tested the effect of the unlabelled pool on the resultSee Figure 12.
 Overall, having a smaller pool does reduce the performance.
-Thisresult has been added to Section 5.2.**
+This result has been added to Section 6.**

     - Regularization strength in Eq.
 22: the choice of $C = 1000$ seems somewhat arbitrary and needs to be better explained.